MatthewRFennell/ci40_led_switch/README.md

 ```
 df
 ```
-The USB appears as /dev/sdb[x] (replace x with the number given by the `df` command.
+The USB appears as /dev/sdb[x] (replace x with the number given by the `df` command).
 If necessary, unplug the USB and run df again to see which device disappears
 ```
 umount /dev/sdb[x]
 ```